hychn/hychn.github.io/md/A.study_guide.md

   * You kept ramming at the solution without a constructive approach and really thinking about what it was you were doing
   * Need to create a systematic axiom to manage your thought like in math
   * Like, you are adding things together to create a blend, you need to analyze that and figure out if it holds true... etc
+* Mindset and attitude
+  * Should be towards making something which makes sense and whole
+  * Not towards just making something happen just for the sake of it
+    * This is why you were feeling like you were frustrated because you wanted to finish (without understanding)
+    * You wanted to 'just do it' without really understanding or creating a good system
 * Some of the ideas you came up with were good but they were some general directions, you need to sit down and thik about the core of the problem
   * I kept putting it off